-Austin continues to rank as one of the best places to live and work each year; and, a quick look at our growing population and the strong Austin job market confirms that a lot of people agree.
+Austin continues to rank as one of the best places to live and work each year.
+A quick look at our growing population and the strong Austin job market confirms that a lot of people agree.

 In 2020, Austin had the highest net migration rate (according to LinkedIn) and was named America’s Best Job Market by the Wall Street Journal.
 To explore Austin’s job market and reputation further, we’ve taken a look at the Austin employment market at both a macro and micro level.